geekyclarkey/homeassistant/howto_guides/car_presence_detection/README.md

 ```
 This will close the garage door (Run the `script.close_garage_door`) when `binary_sensor.CarPresenceHayley` becomes `off` in Homeasistant.
 There is a condition that checks to see if `binary_sensor.CarPresence` is also off and if `binary_sensor.garage_door`(the reed sensor on the garage door) is open.

 I hope this helps someone.
 I did a demonstration on my Instagram [click here](https://www.instagram.com/p/B-69Z2fgNe0/) to see it.
 Consider following me, i post all of my projects and ideas.
 **I have to say, I use this device and automation every day.
 I would like to give a huge thanks to Luma for showing us how its done.**

 ## All credit has to go to Luma
 [Here](https://github.com/aderusha) is a link to his GitHub page.
 Consider buying him a coffee.

+# Share the love
+If you found this information helpful please consider [buying me a coffee](https://www.buymeacoffee.com/geekyclarkey)
+Thank you.